rankutah/blog/sites/rank-utah/content/portfolio.md

 **Gabriel Antigua** <br>
 {{<stars>}}<br>
 "Benjamin with Clear Presence has been great to work with.
-He is doing website design for me and local SEO including running my Google Business Profile.
+He is doing website design for me and local marketing, including running my Google Business Profile.
 I am continuing to get more customers from working with him."

 {{< button url="https://blueridgetech.pro/" text="Visit BlueridgeTech" newtab="true" >}}